emitit/emitit.github.io/collections/_projects/2021-01-08-koro-brand-identity.md

 ---
 KORO is a Macedonian tea company that's been present on the market for over a decade.
 They focus on keeping all of their teas 100% organic, while still keeping the prices affordable for everyone.

+<strong>Client brief:</strong>
+After discussing their needs and goals, the final conclusion was that they want a fresher, more modern brand image while maintaining some already established elements.
+This meant a logo and a package redesign, creating a brand identity as well as a brand book with guidelines for the client to use in the future.

 ![Palm trees](/images/image-example-3.jpg){: width="1200" height="900"}

 Praeteritis, inquit, gaudeo.
 Praeteritis, inquit, gaudeo.
 Quod, inquit, quamquam voluptatibus quibusdam est saepe iucundius, tamen expetitur propter voluptatem.
 Scientiam pollicentur, quam non erat mirum sapientiae cupido patria esse cariorem.
 Non quaeritur autem quid naturae tuae consentaneum sit, sed quid disciplinae.
 Ita ne hoc quidem modo paria peccata sunt.
 Ita prorsus, inquam; Nunc ita separantur, ut disiuncta sint, quo nihil potest esse perversius.
 Virtutibus igitur rectissime mihi videris et ad consuetudinem nostrae orationis.